sr320/LabDocs/protocols/ProteinprepforMSMS.md

 ---

 ### Sonication
-1. Add 100 µl 6M urea in 50 mM NH4HCO3 (ammonium bicarbonate)
+1. Add 500 µl 6M urea in 50 mM NH4HCO3 (ammonium bicarbonate) to each sample and homogenize larvae using pestle.
+After homogenization, spin samples down at 2000xg for 5 minutes.
+2. Aliquot 100ul of supernatant to a new tube.
-2. Sonicate each sample for 10s, chilling in ethanol + dry ice for 5s and storing on wet ice between sonications.
+3. Sonicate each sample for 10s, chilling in ethanol + dry ice for 5s and storing on wet ice between sonications.
 Repeat twice for each sample (total of 3 times).
-3. Between samples, rinse the sonicating probe with ethanol and nanopure water.
+4. Between samples, rinse the sonicating probe with ethanol and nanopure water.
-4. Store at -80°C if not moving directly to sample digestion.
+5. Store at -80°C if not moving directly to sample digestion.

 ### Protein quantification – BCA Assay (Pierce)
 _This can be done prior to trypsin digestion or in parallel._